 D. All live fish must be released after weigh-in.

-F. Fish will be weighed on club scales minus stringers and/or marking devices by the Tournament Director and weight-masters.
+G. All fish will be weighed on club scales minus stringers and/or marking devices by the Tournament Director and weigh-masters.
 Tournament standings/awards will be determined by highest total weight.
 In the event of a tie the angler with the largest fish will be awarded the position.
 The other angler will be awarded the next lower position.
 If only one fish per angler is caught points for the two places and award money (if any) will be added together and divided between the two anglers.

 ARTICLE VII: CONDUCT, GRIEVANCES, & APPEALS